OrWestSide/python-scripts/README.md

    A project that demonstrates the use of StackExchage API to calculate some stats.
 3. Seven Segment Display Adder
    A fun tool that takes 2 2-digit integers and calculates their sum by printing them in seven segment display format.
+4. Bubble Sort Viz
+   Visualisation of bubble sort.
+For more visualized sorting algorithms, contact me.